 Professor Andrew Klevan

-I am interested in Doctoral supervision related to any of my areas of teaching and research especially projects rooted in close analysis, interpretation, and evaluation of film form and style, and which adopt a non-theoretical approach.
+I am interested in Doctoral supervision of projects related to film aesthetics, rooted in the close analysis, interpretation, and evaluation of film form and style.

 Other Information: